History of Ontario: Family Compact

 In the absence of a hereditary aristocracy, Upper Canada was run by an oligarchy or closed group of powerful men who controlled most of the political, judicial, and economic power from the 1810s to the 1830s.
 Opponents called it the "Family Compact", but its members avoided the term.
 In the religious sphere, a key leader was John Strachan (1778–1867), the Anglican bishop of Toronto.
 Strachan (and the Family Compact generally) was opposed by Methodist leader Egerton Ryerson (1803–1882).
 The Family Compact consisted of English gentry who arrived before 1800, and the sons of United Empire Loyalists, who were exiles who fled the American revolution.
 The term "family" was metaphorical, for they generally were not related by blood or marriage.
 There were no elections and the leadership controlled appointments, so local officials were generally allies of the leaders.

 The Family Compact looked to Britain for the ideal model of society, where landed aristocrats held power.
 The Family Compact was noted for its conservatism and opposition to democracy, especially the rowdy United States version.
 They developed the theme that they and their militia had defeated American attempts to annex Canada in the War of 1812.
 They were based in Toronto, and were integrated with the bankers, merchants, and financiers of the city, and were active in promoting canals and railroads.

-Rebellion
+Upper Canada Rebellion

 Many men chafed against the anti-democratic Family Compact that governed through personal connections among the elite, which controlled the best lands.
 This resentment spurred republican ideals and sowed the seeds for early Canadian nationalism.
 Accordingly, rebellion in favour of responsible government rose in both regions; Louis-Joseph Papineau led the Lower Canada Rebellion and William Lyon Mackenzie led the Upper Canada Rebellion.
 The rebellions failed but there were long-term changes that resolved the issue.